tildesarecool/SteamZipper/README.md

 Those three features (create answer file, use answer file and used folder text file as source) should all be added back in now.
 I haven't thoroughly tested them yet.
 Just enough to see they work in at least one circumstance.

+I also added a PS version detection line to make sure the script is run only in PS 7.x and later.

 ### 10 March 2025